worldline/observability-workshop/docs/workshop.md

 * [Tempo](https://grafana.com/oss/tempo/): for storing traces
 * [Prometheus](https://prometheus.io/): for gathering and storing metrics.

-We will also cover the OpenTelemetry Collector which gathers & broadcasts then the data coming from our microservices
+We will also cover the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) which gathers & broadcasts then the data coming from our microservices.
+And as we are talking about Grafana, you will use [Grafana Alloy](https://grafana.com/docs/alloy/latest/) which is one of its implementation (and replaces the deprecated Grafana Agent).

 ## Workshop overview